Orthogonal Laurent polynomials on the unit circle and snake-shaped matrix factorizations

 Going one step further, one can note that the rank structure in the upper triangular part of ${\cal H}$ is in fact a consequence of an even more structural theorem.
 Denote with $G_{k,k+1}$ a \emph{Givens transformation} (also called Jacobi transformation)

-where the $I$ denote identity matrices of suitable sizes (the second one being infinite), and where $\tilde{G}_{k,k+1}$ is a 2$\times$2 unitary matrix positioned in rows and columns $\{k,k+1\}$.
+where $I_{k}$ and $I$ denote identity matrices of sizes $k$ and $\infty$, respectively, and where $\tilde{G}_{k,k+1}$ is a 2$\times$2 unitary matrix positioned in rows and columns $\{k,k+1\}$.
 Thus the matrix $G_{k,k+1}$ differs from the identity matrix only by its entries in rows and columns $\{k,k+1\}$.
 Givens transformations can be considered as the most elementary type of unitary matrices.
 They can be used as building blocks to construct more general unitary matrices.
-Of interest for the present discussion is the fact that any (infinite) unitary Hessenberg matrix ${\cal H}$ allows a factorization as a product of Givens transformations in the form This result can be shown using only some basic linear algebra \cite{GGMS,GVL}.
+Of interest for the present discussion is the fact that any (infinite) isometric Hessenberg matrix ${\cal H}$ allows a factorization as a product of Givens transformations in the form This factorization must be understood in the sense that the principal $n\times n$ submatrices of ${\cal H}$ and $G_{0,1}G_{1,2}\ldots G_{n-1,n}$ coincide for each $n$.
+This can be shown using only some basic linear algebra \cite{GGMS,GVL}.

 Applying this factorization to the matrix ${\cal H}$ in \eqref{fullHess}, one can actually specify this result by noting that the $k$th Givens transformation $G_{k,k+1}$ in \eqref{AGRfactorization} must have nontrivial part given by In other words, the \lq cosines\rq\ and \lq sines\rq\ of the Givens transformations in \eqref{AGRfactorization} are nothing but the Schur parameters and complementary Schur parameters, respectively.
 This result was first established in the present context by Ammar, Gragg and Reichel \cite{AGR}.